Maxim_Kazmin - Fotolia

 Not only has this reduced the volume of refund calls to Redmart’s call centre, but it has also improved customer experience for the online startup, which disrupted Singapore’s grocery market at a time when incumbent retail chains were just starting to build up their e-commerce capabilities.

-Jim Boland, Redmart’s chief financial officer, said the practice was made possible because the company’s financial enterprise resource planning (ERP) system provides the flexibility to manage customer orders down to the item level.
+Jim Boland, Redmart’s chief financial officer, said the practice was made possible because the company’s financial enterprise resource planning (ERP) system provided the flexibility to manage customer orders down to the item level.